rynodivino/check-first-commit/README.md

 - The push is to the **default branch**.
 - The repository has **only one commit** (`HEAD` is the root commit).
 If all conditions are met, it sets the output `first_commit` to `"true"`.

+**Important**: The `actions/checkout` step must use `fetch-depth: 0` to fetch the full commit history.
+Without this, the action cannot accurately detect the first commit.

 ---
 ## :white_check_mark: Outputs
 ```